Important insurance for the Creative industry

 Directors and Officers Liability (D&O)

 Many business founders of limited companies don’t realise that you can still personally face legal action, fines or prison sentences.
 You can also be disqualified from being a company director.

 D&O will help you with this and it will also show you take your responsibilities seriously to potential investors when they perform their due diligence on your company.

 Many founders of limited companies don’t realise that it’s not just their business at risk.
 Business owners can personally face legal action, disqualification, fines or even prison sentences.

 Having D&O insurance covers the costs of legal representation if your policy cover is triggered.

-For further information about any of the above insurance policies please contact our award-winning team on 0333 321 1403
+For further information about any of the above insurance policies please contact us today on 0333 321 1403